thewophile-beep/integrated-ml-demo/README.md

 iris:
   command: -a "sh /opt/irisapp/flask_server_start.sh"
 ````
-That will launch the following script:
+That will launch, after the container is started (thanks to the `-a` flag), the following script:
 ````bash
 #!/bin/bash